Duty of care for suicide and self-harm

-- assess the client’s level of distress and the degree of risk they pose to themselves
+- Assess the client’s level of distress and the degree of risk they pose to themselves

-- defuse the emotional distress and intervene appropriately to ensure safety
+- Defuse the emotional distress and intervene appropriately to ensure safety

-- refer to local services to provide ongoing support and advice
+- Refer to local services to provide ongoing support and advice

-- link to emergency services when necessary.
+- Link to emergency services when necessary.

 MensLine Australia believes the use of physical, emotional, sexual, psychological or economic abuse in family and intimate relationships is always unacceptable and in some cases is against the law.
 We believe that any person using violence is solely responsible for their behaviour and we will work with people to accept that responsibility and connect with services in the community to facilitate behaviour change.
-In our work with callers we will take the appropriate steps to ensure the safety of the person experiencing abuse and will encourage them to seek suitable supports.
+In our work with callers, we will take the appropriate steps to ensure the safety of the person experiencing abuse and will encourage them to seek suitable support.

 MensLine Australia work from a framework of being advocates for children.
-In the course of our work the safety and welfare of children either under the care of callers or known to callers may come into question.
-As part of its service response MensLine Australia will apply procedures to screen calls to identify and assess the presence of child welfare and safety issues.
+In the course of our work, the safety and welfare of children either under the care of callers or known to callers may come into question.
+As part of its service response, MensLine Australia will apply procedures to screen calls to identify and assess the presence of child welfare and safety issues.